 Researchers also plan to take a precision medicine approach when designing clinical trials for new inhibitors by using genetic profiling to help determine which patients' tumors overexpress ABC transporters and are thus most likely to benefit from treatment that includes an ABC transporter inhibitor.

 Erasing Reversible Modifications

 In addition to arising through genetic alterations, drug resistance can also emerge as a result of alterations in cancer cells' epigenetic codes—molecular modifications that, without altering the DNA code, turn genes on or off.
-A major difference between epigenetics and genetics is that the epigenetic code is reversible and can fluctuate over the course of a cell’s lifetime.
+A major difference between epigenetics and genetics is that the epigenetic code is reversible and can shift over time.

 One type of epigenetic alteration, called DNA methylation, occurs when enzymes attach chemical tags named methyl groups to DNA.
 Another type, termed histone modification, occurs when enzymes attach chemical tags to histones, proteins that are involved in "packaging" DNA into compact structures.
 Both DNA methylation and histone modifications can turn nearby genes on or off.

 Studies have shown that cancer cells can acquire epigenetic alterations that allow them to resist treatment.
 For example, more than 15 years ago, Dr. Brown and his colleagues found that, after chemotherapy treatment, 25%-35% of patients with ovarian cancer acquire high levels of methylated DNA near the hMLH1 gene, and that this epigenetic alteration predicts poor survival for patients with ovarian cancer.